Step 9: Request a refund

-There is no time limit for initiating a refund, but the longer you take to request a refund the more likely that a payment method associated with the purchase will become invalid and the refund will fail.
+Note: There is no time limit for initiating a refund, but the longer you take to request a refund, the more likely that a payment method associated with the purchase will become invalid and the refund will fail.

-If a Refund is declined, you will see one of the following reason codes in the response:
+If the Refund operation call is declined, you see one of the following two reason codes included in the response: